-Recent studies suggest a link between testosterone therapy and an increased risk in heart disease.
+While previous studies suggested a link between testosterone therapy and heart disease, the connection isn't clear.

-For example, a 2014 study reported that testosterone therapy might increase the risk of a heart attack in men age 65 and older, as well as in younger men who have a history of heart disease.
-A 2013 study found a higher frequency of death and heart problems in men who had coronary artery disease and received testosterone therapy.
-Also, a 2010 trial of testosterone in older men was stopped early because the men receiving testosterone therapy had a higher frequency of heart problems than did the men receiving the placebo.
+Some studies have reported that testosterone therapy might increase the risk of a heart attack in men age 65 and older, as well as in younger men who have a history of heart disease.
+Other studies have found a higher frequency of death and heart problems in men who had coronary artery disease and received testosterone therapy.

-As a result, further research is needed to determine the safety of using testosterone therapy to treat older men dealing with age-related declines in testosterone.
-Currently, the Food and Drug Administration (FDA) is investigating the risk of stroke, heart attack and death in men taking FDA-approved testosterone products.
+More research is needed to determine the safety of using testosterone therapy to treat older men dealing with age-related declines in testosterone.
+In the United States in 2015, the Food and Drug Administration (FDA) released a special advisory stating that, despite conflicting results, testosterone labels must alert consumers of a possible increased cardiovascular risk.